EbisaGirma21/ofumangen/README.md

-Here’s a polished, professional, and well-structured **README.md** for **ofumangen** with clear sections, better formatting, and improved readability:

----

 # 🚀 ofumangen

 **ofumangen** is a **TypeScript-powered CLI tool** that automates the generation of Express.js backend code.
 Quickly scaffold **models, controllers, and routes** with best practices in mind, reducing boilerplate and speeding up development.